oskariorg/oskari-frontend/api/mapping/mapmodule/request/changemaplayerstylerequest.md

 # ChangeMapLayerStyleRequest [rpc]

-Allow user to change map layer style on a map.
+Allow user to change map layer style between preconfigured options on the map (styles available for a WMS-layer etc).

 ## Use cases